cppalliance/safe-cpp/lifetimes/draft-lifetimes.md

 }
 ```

 Subscripts are reference-returning _coroutines_.
 Coroutines with a single yield point are split into two normal functions: a ramp function that starts at the top and returns the expression of the yield statement, and a continuation function which resumes after the yield and runs to the end.
 Local state that's live over the yield point must live in a _coroutine frame_ so that it's available to the continuation function.
-These `Array` subscripts don't have instructions after the yield, so the continuation function is empty and hopefully elided by the optimizer.
+These `Array` subscripts don't have instructions after the yield, so the continuation function is empty and hopefully optimized away.

 ```cpp
 template<typename T>